CAGR (Compound Annual Growth Rate)

 This means your investment grew at an average rate of 10% per year over those 5 years.

-• It can be misleading if the start or end point is unusual.
+• Can be misleading: If the start or end point is unusual, CAGR might not reflect typical performance.

-Let’s look at another example to show why CAGR can be more useful than a simple average:
+Here’s an example to illustrate why CAGR can be more useful than a simple average:

 Investment A: